Codecademy/docs/content/c-sharp/concepts/methods/methods.md

 ---
 Title: 'Methods'
-Description: 'A method in C# is a block of code that can be called from somewhere else in the program.'
+Description: 'Methods are blocks of code that can be called elsewhere in the program.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'